willfaught/willfaught.github.io/content/blog/2015-12-20-more-crap-for-christmas.md

 - christmas
 - caganer
 - poop
-title: More crap for Christmas
+title: More Crap For Christmas
 ---

 Incredible that this isn't a joke.